scop/bash-completion/README.md

 A. Install a local completion of your own appropriately for the desired command, and it will take precedence over the one shipped by us.
 See the next answer for details where to install it, if you are doing it on per user basis.
-If you want to do it system wide, you can install eagerly loaded files in `compatdir` (see a couple of questions further down for more info) and install a completion for the commands to override our completion for in them.
+If you want to do it system wide, you can install eagerly loaded files in `compatdir` (see a couple of questions further down for more info.
+To get the path of `compatdir` for the current system, the output of `pkg-config bash-completion --variable compatdir` can be used) and install a completion for the commands to override our completion for in them.

    If you want to use bash's default completion instead of one of ours, something like this should work (where `$cmd` is the command to override